partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server.md

   const poll = (await req.json()) as Poll;
 ```

 Time to validate that your poll page works.
-Go to the page and see if you are the data you entered in the form renders now on the new poll page.
+Go to the page and see if the data you entered in the form renders now on the new poll page.

 # Next steps